JawaherJamaan/Moives-Regression/README.md

 # TMDB Moives Regression Project Proposal

-This repository to meet requirements data science bootcamp with SADIA.
+This repository to meet requirements for data science bootcamp with SADIA.

 # Do the highest profit films depend on the genres of film and cast?

-In a short period of time and under pandemic conditions, many vaccines have been suggested.
-This vaccine is necessary for the safety of society, and people should take the most covid-19 vaccine that is comfortable for them.
+Film production is such a big industry that has the attention of just about anyone who is able to see them.

 The study aims to find out which covid-19 vaccination is most successful, by analyzing the tweets of people.